About the SMC

 Ability to work Monday - Friday, with weeknights and weekends as needed

-Ability to work Monday - Friday, with weeknights and weekends as needed.
-Experience in case management, social work, peer support, or resource navigation is a plus but not required
+Experience in education, case management, social work, or resource navigation is a plus but not required

 Familiarity with the communities we serve, especially Black, brown, immigrant, LGBTQ+, and working-class communities in the South